-- Plagiarism is using someone else's ideas, concepts, or work without providing credit or using proper citation. - As a rule of thumb, assignments requiring research should not have material more than 20% from external sources in addition to properly citing the external sources. - IDL coursework which possesses 40% or more non-cited material is considered plagiarism. - Cheating is a result of attempting to gain credit for assignments or tests through dishonest, deceptive, or fraudulent means.
+- Plagiarism is using someone else's ideas, concepts, or work without providing credit or using proper citation. - As a rule of thumb, assignments requiring research should not have material more than 20% from external sources in addition to properly citing the external sources. - IDL coursework which possesses 40% or more non-cited material is considered plagiarism. - Using any form of AI (artificial intelligence, ChatGPT, Gemini, Grok, etc..) to formulate answers to coursework is plagiarism. - Cheating is a result of attempting to gain credit for assignments or tests through dishonest, deceptive, or fraudulent means.
 Cheating includes, but not limited to: - Not being the author of your own work; this includes instructors providing exam answers. - Taking an exam for another student or allowing a surrogate to take an examination for you. - Copying another student's assignments or examination answers. - Providing another student with your assignment or exam answers. - Previously graded course work from another institution or Asher College without the instructor's permission.